Batman: Castle of the Bat: Plot

 The Bat-Man is changing, becoming more bat-like in appearance as time passes.
 He kidnaps Julia from her home and runs off with her.
 Bruce learns of this and starts the chase.
 Hot on the Bat-Man's trail, Bruce stumbles upon Dr. Seltsam's lab.
 The Doctor has captured the Bat-Hound, and has both Alfredo and the robber strapped to machinery in his lab.
 Seltsam tells the robber that he is no longer useful and that he is going to kill him.
 As the machinery does its work, Bruce intervenes but it is too late for the robber.
 Seltsam reveals that the miracle preserving liquid is mainly composed of brain liquid and that the highway robbers were all his henchmen.
 Seltsam explains that Bruce's father was against his methods of progress through murder and that is why he had to be killed.
 Seltsam activates the self-destruct sequence in his lab.
 The Bat-Man barges in the lab, lets Julia go and attacks Seltsam.
 As the lab crumbles, Seltsam accidentally electrocutes himself and dies.
 The Bat-Man holds up the roof of the crumbling building, letting the others escape.
 It calls Bruce 'son' before the lab explodes and kills it.
 Alfredo theorizes that the Bat-Man kidnapped Julia so Bruce would follow him to Seltsam's lab.
 As a mob arrives to the burning ruins, Bruce explains to them how Seltsam was destroyed because of the Bat-Man.

-1931 Frankenstein movie
+1931 Frankenstein film

-Several themes and images are taken from the movie starring Boris Karloff as the monster:
+Several themes and images are taken from the film starring Boris Karloff as the monster: